zankd/imagetowebp/README.md

 - **Batch Conversion**: Converts multiple images at once.
 - **Supports Multiple Formats**: Works with JPG, JPEG, PNG, TIFF, and BMP formats.
 - **File Size Reduction**: Moves original files to an "originals" folder and saves optimized WebP versions.
-- **Windows Batch Script**: Includes a `.bat` file to check dependencies and run the conversion process.
+- **Windows Batch Script**: A `.bat` file is included to check dependencies and run the conversion process.

 ## Installation
 ### Requirements